XRPLF/clio/README.md

 Clio offers the full rippled API, with the caveat that Clio by default only returns validated data.
 This means that `ledger_index` defaults to `validated` instead of `current` for all requests.
 Other non-validated data is also not returned, such as information about queued transactions.
-For requests that require access to the p2p network, such as `fee` or `submit`, Clio automatically forwards the request to a rippled node, and propagates the response back to the client.
+For requests that require access to the p2p network, such as `fee` or `submit`, Clio automatically forwards the request to a rippled node and propagates the response back to the client.
 To access non-validated data for *any* request, simply add `ledger_index: "current"` to the request, and Clio will forward the request to rippled.

-Clio does not connect to the peer to peer network.
-Instead, Clio extracts data from a specified rippled node.
-Running Clio requires access to a rippled node from which data can be extracted.
+Clio does not connect to the peer-to-peer network.
+Instead, Clio extracts data from a group of specified rippled nodes.
+Running Clio requires access to at least one rippled node from which data can be extracted.
 The rippled node does not need to be running on the same machine as Clio.